Mostro-Complexity/EtherealEngine/README.md

 * Implement all Collider Component and its method
 * Fix camera sight distance bugs
 * Script Component, which support programing language such as C++, C#, Python(Yes, I've seriously thought about it)
-* game & editor separation
+* Game & Editor separation
 * Game play & close button switch
 * Scene(Project) save
 * Use system default file explorer
-* Double click game object to focus
 * Unit test of Transform Component
+* Set a name and thumbnail for each dock and make it pluginable
+* Develop a plugin store dock, from which you can choose the plugins you need to install

 ## LIBRARIES